A green oasis on the southern edge of the city, Belmont Haywood Country Park offers so much for so many, all free of charge and health giving.

 Those living locally to the park can access Belmont Haywood Country Park from Waterfield Road or Cedar / Sycamore Avenue but for those travelling from further afield there is a car park off Waterfield Road.

-The park has been developing since the farm land was passed to Herefordshire Council through Charles Church Housing as a planning condition for the building of a small estate of 69 houses just within the boundary of the city / Newton Farm Ward 7 years ago.
+The park has been developing since the farm land was passed to Herefordshire Council.
+Passed on through Charles Church Housing as a planning condition for the building of a small estate of 69 houses just within the boundary of the city / Newton Farm Ward 7 years ago.
 It lies alongside Newton Meadows, the Belmont pools and Newton Coppice.

-Recently restored footways meander across and around the park and allow access for people to enjoy the area whether on foot, on a bicycle, in a pushchair or on a mobility scooter.
-Work is currently being undertaken to build a boardwalk across the end of the lower Belmont pool giving complete circular access around the park thus avoiding venturing out onto Haywood Lane.
+Belmont Haywood Country Park’s recently restored footways meander across and around the park.
+Allowing access for people to enjoy the area whether on foot, on a bicycle, in a pushchair or on a mobility scooter.
+There is also a boardwalk across the end of the lower Belmont pool.
+This gives complete circular access around the park thus avoiding venturing out onto Haywood Lane.

-The park is looked after in the main by the volunteer group, the Country Park Supporters (CPS), who work tirelessly to complement occasional work carried out by the Herefordshire Council’s contractors Balfour Beatty.
+The park is looked after in the main by the volunteer group, the Country Park Supporters (CPS).
+The CPS work tirelessly to complement occasional work carried out by Herefordshire Council’s contractors Balfour Beatty.

 CPS raised funds to purchase equipment to help maintain the park, in addition to a storage facility to house this equipment.

 They also raised funds to enable signage to the park and information boards relating to flora and fauna within the park.
 CPS are always looking for volunteer help and monetary donations.
 The CPS can only operate thanks to the revenue funding contributions made each year by Hereford City Council.